gleich/task_log/README.md

 ## Future Plans

-Here are some features I am hoping to implement in the future:
+Here are some features I'm hoping to implement in the future:

-- Run time: Output the run time so far in the `RUNNING` prefix;
+- Run time: Output the run time so far in the `RUNNING` prefix.
-- Spinners: Show a loading symbol for long running tasks.
+- Spinners: Show a loading symbol for long-running tasks.
 - File output: Allow writing of logs to a file.
-- Double log lines: Option to output log to second line instead of replacing the first one.
+- Double log lines: Option to output log to a second line instead of replacing the first one.